-Review For Mark Haddon's The Curious Incident Of The Dog In The Night-time The Curious Incident is a book written from the point of view 15-year-old of а boy, Christopher, solving the murder of his neighbor's dog. personality His and experiences are central to the plot, as his outsider status neurodivergence and are what helps him to unravel the mystery; he describes himself "a mathematician ลร with some behavioral difficulties" and is clearly coded as autistic, though it's never outright stated that he is.
+Review For Mark Haddon's The Curious Incident Of The Dog In The Night-time

+The Curious Incident is a book written from the point of view 15-year-old а Christopher, solving the murder of his neighbor's dog. personality His experiences are central to the plot, as his outsider status neurodivergence what helps him to unravel the mystery; he describes himself "a mathematician some behavioral difficulties" and is clearly coded autistic, though it's never outright stated that he is.

 I identified very strongly with Christopher when reading The Curious Incident (and when watching the stage play, but I enjoyed the book more).
-He's well-written and sympathetic, never infantilised, or twodimensional, or written in a ridiculous or stereotypical despite his wav characterisation and the way he's treated in the story not being perfect or completely free of ableism.
+He's well-written and sympathetic, never infantilised, or two-dimensional, or written in a ridiculous or stereotypical way - despite his characterisation and the way he's treated in the story not being perfect or completely free of ableism.